-2. Suppose an NPN transistor has a base voltage of 15 volts and the input resistor to base has a value of 90 K Ohm.
-Calculate the value of base current of the transistor.
+2. Suppose an NPN transistor has a base voltage of 15 volts and the input resistor to the base has a value of 90 K Ohm.
+Calculate the value of the base current of the transistor.

 Before solving this question, we must be clear with one thing.
 The collector voltage must be positive and higher than the emitter voltage.
 This is because then only the current will flow through the collector-emitter junction.

 Also, there will be a voltage drop between the terminals of the collector and the emitter.
-This drop will be equal to the value of 0.7 volts in case of a silicon diode (as it is in forward biased mode).
+This drop will be equal to the value of 0.7 volts in the case of a silicon diode (as it is in forward biased mode).
 Therefore, in order to conduct the transistor, the base voltage must be greater than the 0.7 volts.